 Day 6 – Monteverde Cloud Forest

-The next day we woke up and made a Costa Rican breakfast with the food provided by Chira Glamping.
+The next day we woke up and made a typical Costa Rican breakfast with the food provided by Chira Glamping.
 We scrambled some eggs, cut up fresh fruit and enjoyed a serene morning out on the desk.
 After breakfast we started to pack up our things and leave Chira behind.
 Our time here was wonderful and I would definitely come here and stay again in the future.

 We left Chira Glamping and headed to the Monteverde Cloud Forest just a short 15 minutes away.
 The main cloud forest parking lot is at the bottom of the mountain of Monteverede.
 You park in the parking lot there and take a quick 5 minute shuttle bus to the entrance.
 Upon checking out the information booth and paying the $22/each fee per person, we made it past the park ranger gate and starred at our map for a few moments to decide which route we wanted to take.
 If you are a student from another country, you can present your ID and get in for just $10.